-Dating is a horrible, horrible thing but it is necessary evil if your goal is to have a long and happy marriage.
+Dating is a horrible, horrible thing but it is necessary evil if your goal is to have a long and happy marriage or at least be in a committed relationship if marriage isn’t your end goal.
 The following are things all singles should keep in mind when they get antsy about their single status.

 - Being married doesn’t drastically change your life.
 Yes, your last name may change and you will legally be tied to another person but there won’t be many major changes that will mark your new married life.
 You are just legally tied to this person by a piece of paper.
 The problems you had before you got married are going to be there once you have a ring on your finger and if anything, marriage will bring a whole new set of problems to deal with.